 - Eggs – Scrambled eggs add protein and richness.
 You can leave them out for a vegetarian/vegan dish.

-- Soy sauce – Provides the signature salty, umami flavor.
-Use low-sodium soy sauce if you prefer a less salty dish, or swap it for tamari or coconut aminos for a gluten-free option.
+- Soy sauce – Use low-sodium soy sauce if you prefer a less salty dish, or swap it for tamari or coconut aminos for a gluten-free option.

-- Oyster sauce – Adds a rich, savory, and slightly sweet umami flavor.
-If you don’t have oyster sauce or would like a vegetarian/vegan substitute, you can use hoisin sauce.
+- Oyster sauce – If you don’t have oyster sauce or would like a vegetarian/vegan substitute, you can use hoisin sauce.

 - Sauté Onion and Garlic: Set a large skillet or wok over medium heat.
 Melt the butter, and then add the diced onion.
 Cook until soft.
 Stir in the minced garlic and cook for another 30 seconds until fragrant.